SuspiciousLight/roblox-deploy-bot/README.md

    - Verify your data files are in the correct format

 4. **"Failed to publish place"**
-   - Make sure that `rokit` is installed in the PATH as well
+   - Ensure `rbxcloud` is in PATH
-   - Check the publishing rights of the account (cookie)
+   - Confirm the Open Cloud key has publish rights for the place
-   - Check the Place ID and Universe ID
+   - Verify Place ID and Universe ID

 ### Logs